-To shed light on this, I turn to Google Trends to look at how people's search interest in EITC related terms varies across time and geography.
+To shed light on this, I look at how people's search interest in EITC related terms varies across time and geography using Google Trends.
 Google Trends reports the search frequency of a specified term over time.
-Google Trend data are not available at the countylevel, but are available for designated market areas (DMA).
+These data are not available at the county-level, but are available for designated market areas (DMA).
 A DMA is a group of counties that are meant to capture a media market.
 A DMA can cross state borders, and I am not able to separate by both DMA and state.
 Within a given DMA-level query, the month with the highest number of searches for a specified term (e.g., "eitc") is assigned a value of 100.
 Each other month is then assigned a value between 0 and 100, proportional to the number of searches in that DMA for "eitc" relative to the maximum month.
-This measure is defined relatively within a given DMA by period of time search, so it is not directly comparable when making a query for a different geographic area.
+This measure is defined relatively within a given DMA by search period, so it is not directly comparable when making a query for a different geographic area.

-To exploit these data, I adopt a slightly different strategy.
-First, I pull the entire monthly series for each DMA for several terms related to the EITC ("eitc", "eic", "earned income tax credit", and "earned income credit") as well as terms related to self-employment ("self employed" and "schedule c").
+I pull the entire monthly series for each DMA for several EITC terms ("eitc", "eic", "eer", "earned income tax credit", and "earned income credit") and self-employment terms ("self employed" and "schedule c").
 I include "eic" and "earned income credit" because this is the terminology used by the IRS, and likely to be the terms used by those first encountering the IRS EITC form (publication 596).
-As seen in Figure A9, when averaging across all DMA in the US, there is sharp cyclicality in search interest for EITC related terms, with interest peaking in January or February, with almost no searches in the post-tax season months.
+There is sharp cyclicality in search interest for EITC related terms, which peaks in January or February, with almost no searches in the post-tax season months (Figure A9).
 Search interest for "self employment" also peaks during tax season each year, but is more stable throughout the year.
 Unlike "self employment", search interest for "schedule c" is much more concentrated among months during the tax season.

 To see how social network exposure to state EITCs affect this search behavior, I aggregate friendship links from the county-to-county to the DMA-to-DMA level and explore the impact of network exposure on Google search popularity as follows where d indexes the DMA, m indexes the month, and t indexes the year.
-The β{τ} coefficients trace out the impact of network exposure for each of the separate months, treating December as the omited month, thus everything is relative to search popularity in December.
+The $\beta{\tau}$ coefficients trace out the impact of network exposure for each of the separate months, treating December as the omited month, thus everything is relative to search popularity in December.
 I also include DMA fixed effects, month fixed effects, and year fixed effects.

-$$Y{dmt} = \sum{\tau=1}^{11} \beta{\tau} \left(\text{Network Exposure}{dt} 1(month = \tau) \right) + \alpha \text{Network Exposure}{dt} + \phi_d + \psi_m + \delta_t + \varepsilon{dmt}$$ (8)
+$$Y{dmt} = \sum{\tau=1}^{11} \beta{\tau} \left( \text{Network Exposure}{dt} 1(month = \tau) \right) + \alpha{Network Exposure}{dt} + \phi_d + \psi_m + \delta_t + \varepsilon{dmt}$$ (8)

-In Figure 6 I present the coefficients from these regressions for each month with confidence intervals.
-For all of the EITC related terms and the self-employment related terms, the number of out-of-state friends exposed to a state EITC is associated with an increase in search popularity during January and February.
-For the term "self employed" and "schedule c" this elevated search popularity continues through the end of tax season in April.
+In Figure 6 I plot the coefficients from these regressions with confidence intervals.
+For all of the EITC and self-employment related terms, the number of out-of-state friends exposed to a state EITC is associated with an increase in search popularity during January and February.
+For the term "self employed" and "schedule c" search popularity remains elevated through the end of tax season in April.
 Reassuringly, the effects throughout the rest of the year are small and often not statistically different than zero.
 When looking at the term "eitc" and "earned income tax credit" search interest during non-tax season is statistically lower, consistent with elevated search interest at the end of the year in December just before tax season.
 Places with more out-of-state friends exposed to state EITCs see a larger increase in google search interest for EITC and self-employment related terms, like "schedule c".